 The Commission's net position rose by approximately \$10.4 million in fiscal year 2017.
-Revenues and contributions were \$130.3 million in fiscal 2017 compared to expenses totaling \$119.9 million.
+Revenues and contributions were \$130.3 million in fiscal 2017 compared to expenses totaling \$119.9 million in fiscal year 2016.
 The Commission's revenues benefitted from greater than projected water sales and higher than budgeted investment income.
-Expenditures were lower than budgeted primarily due to increased energy cost savings and continued cost savings through improved efficiencies throughout the Commission.
+Expenditures were lower than budgeted primarily due to a decrease in energy costs and continued cost savings through improved efficiencies throughout the Commission.
 As of April 30, 2017, net investment in capital assets was \$343.3 million.